ibliskavka/bliskavka-com/source/_posts/cdk-customize-roles-resolution-error-policy-synthesizer.md

 ## TL;DR;

 1. Enable CDK_DEBUG
-2. Check if your stack trace uses the `grant` api.
+2. Check if your stack trace uses the `grant` API.
 If so, try replacing it with policy statements.

 ## More Info

 I was able to find only a few articles about this error message and none of them dealt with `customizeRoles`.
-I suspect this may be a bug in the CDK code because my app uses the `grant` api elsewhere in the code and it works as-is.
+I suspect this may be a bug in the CDK code because my app uses the `grant` API elsewhere in the code and it works as-is.